antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 a given library -- without having to consult the .NET Standard version table.

 While .NET Standard 2.1 will be the last version of .NET Standard, .NET 5 and all future versions will continue to support .NET Standard 2.1 and earlier.
-But you should think of `netX.Y` as the foundation for sharing code moving forward.
+You should think of `net5.0` (and future versions) as the foundation for sharing code moving forward.

 Happy coding!